-Clockify Desktop app for Windows is a native Windows 10 application that enables faster and more convenient time tracking.
-Once you install it on your computer, you can track time right from your desktop, without having to open Clockify in a browser.
+Clockify Desktop app for Windows is a native Windows 10 application that enables you to track time right from your desktop, without having to open Clockify in a browser.

 Before you can start tracking time, you first have to log into your Clockify account (you can create one here for free).

 Once you have an account, type your email and password to log in.

-Logging in with your Google account is coming soon.
-If you’ve registered via Google and don’t have a password, you can set a password in your User Settings (your log in username is your Gmail address).
+If you've registered via Google and don't have a password, you can set a password in your Profile Settings (your login username is your Gmail address).